wp-plugins/simple-ajax-chat/readme.txt

 * Super-slick toggling settings page
 * Option to play sound alert for chat messages
 * Timestamp for each chat message
+* Display chat messages in ascending or descending order
+* NEW: option to use logged-in username as the chat name

 **Customize everything**